justin-szoke-sieswerda/bin_oct_hex_conversion_practice/README.md

 # bin_oct_hex_conversion_practice
 Simple python program to help students practice binary, octal, and hexadecimal conversions.

 I wrote this program a couple of years ago when I was teaching students digital logic.
-I figured I would post here so that anyone could use it as a practice tool.
+I figured I would post it here so that anyone could use it as a practice tool.
 Enjoy.

 Requirements: